8 Psychology Hacks to Make Your Products & Services Seem Like a Bargain

 Consumers of the online era have more options than ever before.
-Shopping at an online store simplifies almost every spending opportunity; the range of choices and varieties in each and every product category continues to expand; and the information flow that enables comparisons and research fosters competent and clever consumer behavior.
+Shopping at an online store simplifies almost every spending opportunity; the range of choices and varieties in each and every product/service category continues to expand; and the information flow that enables comparisons and research fosters competent and clever consumer behavior.

-Remember: While you are well familiar with your products’ many benefits, your clients may need some extra persuasion before they click the Purchase button.
+Remember: While you are well familiar with your products’ and services' many benefits, your clients may need some extra persuasion before they click the Purchase button.
 The psychology hacks that we detail here simply help them to choose your business over your competitors.

 We can see how this effect works by examining a famous journal’s subscription plans: